-7.5 Files in the well-points/ directory
+7.6 Files in the well-points/ directory

 Well point files are saved in the well-points/ directory under the specified output directory.
 The file format is ROXAR ATTRIBUTES TEXT.
 These files can be used to inspect a large number of properties at each well point.
-The available attributes are described in Table 7.7.
+The available attributes are described in Table 7.8.

-There are separate well point files for every well and every surface.
+The wellpoints.rxat file contains a line for every well point.
+There are also separate files that only includes well points that belong to a single well or surface.
 These are named wellpoints-Well.rxat and wellpoints-Surface.rxat where Well and Surface are replaced by well and surface names respectively.

-These attributes are almost the same as the columns in wellpoints.csv that are described in Table 7.6.
+These attributes are almost the same as the columns in wellpoints.csv that are described in Table 7.7.

-7.6 Files in the zonation-points/directory
+7.7 Files in the zonation-points/directory

+For an explanation of zonation points see Section 21.1.
 The zonation points files are saved in the zonation-points/ directory under the specified output directory.
 The file format is ROXAR ATTRIBUTES TEXT.

-There is one zonation points file for each well and these are named zonationpoints-Well.rxat where Well is replaced by the well names.
-Se Table 7.9 for details.
+The zonationpoints.rxat file contain all zonation points along all well paths.
+There are also files that only include zonation points for each well, named zonationpoints-Well.rxat where Well is replaced by the well names.
+Se Table 7.10 for details.